cr0wst/demo-twofactor/rough-draft.md

 }
 ```

-When a user has successfully authenticated we check to see if they have a phone number.
+When a user has successfully authenticated, we check to see if they have a phone number.

-If they have a phone number, we request that a code be sent to their device.
-If they don't, or we are unable to send a code, we allow them to bypass verification.
+If they have a phone number, a code is sent to their device.
+If they don't have a phone number, or we are unable to send a code, we allow them to bypass verification.

 The `bypassVerification` method relies on the `updateAuthentication` method of the `NexmoVerificationService`.

 Add this to the `NexmoVerificationService`:

 ```java
 // src/main/net/smcrow/demo/twofactor/verify/NexmoVerificationService.java